freestingo/tips/README.md

-# Monomer starter application
+# Tips

-Starter application for the Monomer library, including:
+Tips and snippets browser and manager using Monomer

+## TODO
+- Add ability to copy snippets to clipboard
-- Dependencies
+- Add text markup
-- Model and events type
-- Event handler
-- UI builder

-For more information, check https://github.com/fjvallarino/monomer.